theposeidonas/php-virus/README.md

   - Payload code as hash ready to execute
   - Original code of file

+It does simply replicate itself in every php file.
+After that, it will run commands from ``data.json`` file.
+If file version is lower, it will get content from ``update.json`` file and update itself.

 ## About

 This repository is purely for educational purposes.
 This code will infect all of your PHP files.
+Use with caution.